-- A. Be imminently losing their current primary nighttime residence (housing an individual or family owns, rents, or lives in with or without paying rent; housing shared with others; and rooms in hotels or motels paid for by the individual or family); AND - B. Be at risk of becoming literally homeless but for SSVF assistance, meaning the Veteran family: - Has no other residence; AND
+- A. Be facing the imminent loss of their current primary nighttime residence (housing an individual or family owns, rents, or lives in with or without paying rent; housing shared with others; and rooms in hotels or motels paid for by the individual or family) within 30 days or less of applying for SSVF homelessness prevention assistance4.; - B. Be at risk of becoming literally homeless but for SSVF assistance, meaning the Veteran family: - Has no other residence: AND - Has no resources or support networks, e.g., family, friends, faith-based or other social networks, immediately available to prevent them from becoming literally homeless.